310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% bubble Tsumugi %}
 Aahh…?
 I'm sorry about that, so what really brought you here… Anzu-chan?

-Eh—You brought back my glasses?
+Eh— You brought back my glasses?

 I see… Looks like stuff happened on that side.
 So Rei-kun lost my glasses, and tried to look for them all over school?